ReScience/ten-years/author-guidelines.md

 - Summarize the scientific question that your code was written to explore.
 - Describe the computational context: Which hardware was used to run the code?
 Which software infrastructure?
 Which constraints existed on software development?
 Which technical choices (language, libraries, ...) were made?
 Were reproducibility and/or re-usability important criteria?
-- Was the source code published?
+- About the original source code: Was it published?
 Was it archived somewhere?
+Was there a license for it?

 Please provide only information you are certain about.
 It's OK to forget technical details after many years.